validator/validator.github.io/README.md

 #### --format _format_

-    Specifies the output format for validation results.
+    Specifies the output format for reporting the results.

     default: "gnu"